 The organizer’s obligation to provide assistance

-If the traveler falls ill, has an accident, becomes a victim of a crime or suffers other losses during the trip, the organizers must provide the traveler with information on health services, local authorities and consular assistance as well as access to a means of distance communication and help the traveler to make alternative travel arrangements and provide other necessary assistance without undue delay.
-The traveler will bear the costs of these and any other special arrangements required by the circumstances (such as new transport, additional nights in a hotel and any additional costs incurred by the organizers) that the organizers makes to accommodate the traveler’s situation.
+If the traveler falls ill, has an accident, becomes a victim of a crime, or suffers other losses during the trip, the organizers must provide the traveler with information on health services, local authorities, and consular assistance as well as access to a means of distance communication and help the traveler to make alternative travel arrangements and provide other necessary assistance without undue delay.
+The traveler will bear the costs of these and any other special arrangements required by the circumstances (such as new transport, additional nights in a hotel, and any additional costs incurred by the organizers) that the organizers make to accommodate the traveler’s situation.

 The traveler’s responsibilities

 The traveler must observe any instructions and orders regarding the execution of the trip, given by the authorities, the organizer, or the organizer’s representatives, as well as any applicable hotel and transportation rules.

 The traveler must not disturb other travelers by their conduct.
 A traveler who fails to observe these responsibilities risk losing their place on the trip or being repatriated prematurely.
 Such travelers will not be entitled to a refund and they will bear all the costs of their return journey.

 The traveler is liable for any damage they cause intentionally or through negligence to the organizer or third parties.

 The traveler must provide the organizer with contact details where they may be contacted before and during the trip.